Shea Lacey: Club career

 After his brother Paddy had rejected Manchester United in favour of Liverpool, their father decided that Luis and Shea would join the Manchester United academy due to the facilities and development opportunities being, in his opinion, of a better standard.

-Lacey's impressive performances at youth level lead to him being called up to the Manchester United under-18 side, making his debut at the age of fourteen.
+Lacey's impressive performances at youth level led to him being called up to the Manchester United under-18 side, making his debut at the age of fifteen.
 He also featured at the REWE Junior Cup in Gottingen, Germany, as well as a number of other international youth tournaments.
 He scored his first goal at under-18 level in a 3–3 draw with Wolverhampton Wanderers.

 He made his debut for the Manchester United under-21 side in a friendly against Dutch side Feyenoord.

 International career

-Lacey has represented England at under-15 and under-16 level.
+Born in England, Lacey is of Irish descent.
+He has represented England at under-15 and under-16 level.

+On 6 September 2023, Lacey made his England U17 debut, providing two assists for England in a 3-2 defeat to Portugal at the Pinatar Arena.

+On 10 October 2025, Lacey made his England U20 debut during a 1-0 defeat to Switzerland at St. George's Park.

 Style of play

 Comfortable playing in a number of positions, Lacey has been utilised at right-wing for Manchester United's under-18 side, but can also play as an attacking midfielder.
-He is left-footed, and described as a free kick specialist.
+He is left-footed, and he is described as a free kick specialist.